secbrianyau/myblog/docs/blogs/202309-CESPADCS.md

 ## Examination

-Regarding the exam, you have 24 hours to work in the exam lab environment, and an additional 48 hours to submit the report.
+In regards to the exam, it allocats a 24-hour timeframe to operate within the exam lab environment, followed by an additional 48 hours to submit the exam report.

-In the exam, you will have to make use of the knowledge learnt in the course (nothing more!) and find the attack path to pwn the single AD domain with 5 machines (including the foothold machine).
-As long as you follow the content well, you should be able to crack the exam without much issue.
+During the exam, the focus lies on leveraging the knowledge acquired throughout the course, without the need for any additional resources.
+The objective entails identifying the attack path to compromise a single AD domain consisting of 5 machines, including the foothold machine.
+As long as the course material is thoroughly understood and followed, success in the exam should be achievable without significant obstacles.

 TIPS: Again - enumeration is always the main key to success.
 Make sure you understand how the vulnerabilities are found and what the tools outputs mean in the lab environment; or otherwise it would be easy to get lost!